 This is Odyssey slip, a engobe recipe that is trafficked on the web.
 It is recommended for low, medium and high fire ware.
 It is 30% Ferro Frit 3110 and 70% ball clay.
 This is a bi-clay strip, a sandwich of two plastic clays rolled into a thin slab and cut into a bar (to make the bar the Odyssey slip was dewatered to typical pottery clay stiffness).
 We are looking at the engobe side of an EBCT test (the other side is Plainsman M390).
 During the latter stages of the firing the engobe has begun to melt and blister and darken in color (which it should not be doing).
 During earlier stages of firing this engobe would certainly have had a higher shrinkage and would have bent the bar its way.
 But it is now bent the other way.
 That means the engobe could well be under compression (having a lower thermal expansion than the body).
 Or the body could simply have pulled it the other way when the engobe lost its rigidity.
 Either way, the engobe does not fit this body at this temperature.

 This is how bad the fit can actually be.
 In the front is a bi-clay EBCT test strip of a grogged cone 10R sculpture clay sandwiched with a porcelain.
 After drying this bar was relatively straight.
-But during firing the porcelain has a much higher fired shrinkage and it pulls the bar toward itself.
-During cooling, the sculpture clay has a higher thermal expansion and it pushes from its side bending the bar further.
-This bar is a bomb of internal stresses, just waiting for a mechanical or thermal stress to bust it into a hundred pieces.
-Admittedly, putting a thin layer of this onto a piece of heavy ware is not going to bend it.
-But will it flake off when exposed to stresses (like freeze thaw, being put in an oven, having a hot liquid poured into it, being bumped).
+The back bar bent quite a bit even after bisque.
+But the bend on the front bar really shows the misfit.
+But this is not a thermal expansion issue where volume changes are measured in 100ths of a mm - these plastic bodies shrink 5-8% during firing, that is up to 8mm change in these 10cm long cars, that is the kind of volume change needed to make this happen.
+The porcelain has the higher fired shrinkage so it pulls the bar toward itself.
+The internal stress makes this bar a time bomb, waiting for a mechanical or thermal trigger to burst it into a hundred pieces.
+Admittedly, putting a thin layer of this porcelain onto a piece of heavy ware is not going to bend it - but the stresses of the porcelain being stretched-bonded will still be there, seeking relief (likely exhibited by cracking or flaking).

 BNDR - Bend Dry mm/Toward (V)